 - Informal team events.
 Have team members share opinions in a laid-back setting, such as virtual happy hours.
 More than the feedback, you’ll be able to form bonds with them, which can prove beneficial in the long-term.
 Remember, a great part of an effective leadership strategy in the digital age is building rapport with your remote team.

 Trust can easily erode in times of a great change and crisis.
-This is why leaders who go through a period of transition must assume responsibility and ownership of their actions.
+This is why anyone leading a team or organization through transition must assume responsibility and ownership of their actions.

 Effective leadership and management entail being accountable to your employees and promoting this kind of virtue in your virtual workplace.
 Below are some accountability practices you can try:

 - Review decisions.
-As you go through the transition into digital, making decisions along the way, have a third-party individual assess those steps.
+As you go through transitions, making decisions along the way, have a third-party individual assess those steps when possible.
 Your team members who see this will learn that even top executives are subject to the same performance evaluation they go through.
 No one is above the rules is what you’re communicating.

 - Recognize mistakes.
 In case there have been slip-ups in the decisions made, be quick to own up to them, and acknowledge to your team that there’s a need for improvement.